sonic-net/SONiC/doc/audit/security_auditing_HLD.md

 - Requirements
   ```
-  // --name and --rules are mandatory
+  // Both --name and --rules are required.
   // --name specifies the audit key name.
-The --name value must exactly match the -k value in the --rules.
+The value provided for --name must exactly match the (-k <>/ -F key=<>) value used in the --rules.
       // Example: time_changes
   // --rules defines the audit rule in auditd format.
-The rule must include a key (-k) that exactly matches the --name value.
+  // If a key is not specified (-k <>/ -F key=<>), the key will be automatically set to the value of --name.
+  // If a key is specified, it must exactly match the value of --name.
   // This ensures that the corresponding rule can be easily removed.
       // Example: -w /etc/localtime -p wa -k time_changes